 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change that period is an increase. - Compared with last week, the signal has remained level across the region.
-However, the signal increased at Ruthin. - The increasing trend indicator was triggered at Ruthin during the last reporting period. - There were no sampling issues in the last reporting period.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has remained level across the region. - No indicators were triggered during the last reporting period. - There were no sampling issues in the last reporting period.